flyingmachine/brave-clojure-web/content/concurrency.md

                  :socks (set (map #(sock-count % 2) sock-varieties))}))

 (:socks @dryer)
+;; The order of your socks will probably be different because we're ;; using an unordered set
 ; =>
 #{{:variety "passive-aggressive", :count 2} {:variety "power", :count 2}
   {:variety "athletic", :count 2} {:variety "business", :count 2}